DatabaseGroup/jedi-experiments/README.md

 make
 ```

+The resulting binary is located at `build/exp-lookup`.

+## Reproduce the experiments

-To perform the experiments and plot the results by Huetter et al. (2022), the following steps have to be performed.
-First, the experimental data needs to be fetched.
+In order to perform the experiments and plot the results by Huetter et al. (2022), the following two steps have to be performed.
+First, the experimental data needs to be fetched and pre-processed.
 ```
 cd external
 git clone -b v1.0.0 https://github.com/DatabaseGroup/jedi-datasets.git